acheng416/Variations-of-A-Search/README.md

 # Variations-of-A-Search

-Maze pathfinding using variations of A* Search
+## Maze pathfinding using implementations of Repeated Forward A* Search (large G-value tie-breaking), Repeated Foward A* (small G-value tie-breaking), Backward A*, and Adaptive A* Search.